Designing Claude Connector Tools: Schemas, Descriptions, and Patterns for Reliable Tool Calls (May 2026)

 title: 'Apply Ticket Update',

-description: 'Apply a previously previewed update to a ticket.',
+description: 'Apply a previously previewed ticket update after user confirmation.',

 annotations: { destructiveHint: true, idempotentHint: true },